issacdowling/selfhostedsmarthomeguide/README.md

 ![slot tab](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/slottab.png)

 Then, we'll define our operations.
-Make a new slot called **"operations"**, then paste this in:
+Make a new slot called **"operators"**, then paste this in:
 ```
 (add | plus):+
 (times | multiplied by):*